Saudi-US

 Crown Prince Mohammad Bin Salman (right) was received by John Kerry, Secretary

 a historic visit.
-Even before Prince Mohammad had landed in the US, this much
+Even before Prince Mohammad had landed in the US, this long-awaited visit was considered historic, as it was the first time he had flown there since assuming the position in January 2015.

 The